wjzhengsh/blockchain/get_start_starter_plan.md

 Retrieve your service credentials with the following steps:
 1. On the service instance page, click **Service credentials** in the left navigator to show the "Service credentials" screen.
 2. Click **New credential** in the "Service credentials" screen.
 3. In the "Add new credential" screen, Give the credential a name and click **Add**.
 The new credential is added in the table.
 You can click **View credentials** under the "ACTIONS" column to view the credential details.
-This credentail contains the API key and secret, which you can use to authorize APIs.
+This credential contains the API key and secret, which you can use to authorize APIs.
     If you want to see the connection profile of your network, enter **{"legacy": true}** as inline configuration parameter when you create new credentials.
 The connection profile contains API endpoints for your network resources, which you can use in your APIs and applications.

 ### Retrieving in the Network Monitor